Back to Learning Catalog

 Competencies

-Students will demonstrate an understanding of the challenges associated with drugs by describing drug use, explaining the impact of drugs on body systems, summarizing the effects of types of drugs, and describing safety methods for household chemicals and medicine.
+Students will demonstrate an understanding of drug awareness by describing drug use, explaining the impact of drugs on body systems, summarizing the effects of types of drugs, and describing safety methods for household chemicals and medicine.

 Students will demonstrate an understanding of illicit drugs by describing stimulants, describing depressants and barbiturates, describing narcotics, and describing hallucinogens.